 Our Board of Directors has undertaken a review of the independence of each director.
-Based on information provided by each director concerning his or her background, employment and affiliations, our Board of Directors determined that each of Ms. Hickok and Messrs.
-Conine, Kaufer, Parafestas and Schwartz does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under applicable Nasdaq listing requirements and rules.
-In making these determinations, our Board of Directors considered the current and prior relationships that each non-employee director has with our company and all other facts and circumstances our Board of Directors deemed relevant in determining their independence, including each non-employee director's direct and beneficial ownership of our capital stock and the transactions involving them described in the section titled "Related Person Transactions."
-In particular, our Board of Directors considered the professional relationship between Mr. Parafestas and Mr. Steinert whereby Mr. Parafestas provides tax and investment services to Mr. Steinert and his family members in his and their individual capacities, as well as Mr. Parafestas' direct and beneficial ownership of our capital stock, but determined that such relationship and ownership do not affect Mr. Parafestas' independence with respect to his service on our Board of Directors and Audit Committee.
+Based on information provided by each director concerning the director's background, employment and affiliations, our Board of Directors determined that each of Mses.
+Hao and Hickok and Messrs.
+Conine, Kaufer and Schwartz does not have a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under applicable Nasdaq listing requirements and rules.
+In making these determinations, our Board of Directors considered the current and prior relationships that each such director has with our company and all other facts and circumstances our Board of Directors deemed relevant in determining their independence, including each director's direct and beneficial ownership of our capital stock and the transactions involving them described in the section titled "Related Person Transactions."